 New Jersey to Legalize Marijuana

-Posted by Marijuana Doctors on 01/30/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 01/30/2018 in Marijuana News and Updates

 The newly elected governor of New Jersey, Phil Murphy, and his fellow Democrats introduced legislation on January 9, 2018 — the same day Murphy convened — that would legalize the recreational use of cannabis by anyone 21 or older.
 The new governor says he based his proposed measure partially on financial research that suggests recreational use could bring in nearly $300 million for the state, which already has a flourishing medical marijuana program.